tilkata/revenue_forecasting/README.md

    ```bash
    pip install -r requirements.txt
    ```

-Here is the updated Usage section for your README file with more useful examples, including changing the model and adding another feature:

 ## Usage

 To use the provided scripts for data processing, feature engineering, model management, and visualization, follow these steps: